 - Between 25 and 50 percent of men who commit domestic violence also have substance abuse problems.17

 - As many as two-thirds of all people in treatment for drug abuse report that they were physically, sexually or emotionally abused as a child.18

 - One in four women has been a victim of rape, sexual assault or domestic abuse.19

 - As many as 80 percent of child abuse cases involve alcohol or drug use.20

 - More than half of defendants accused of murdering their spouses (as well as nearly half of the victims) had been drinking alcohol at the time of the incident.21

+The effects of drug addiction on family members can change drastically when abuse is involved.
 A person who experiences or witnesses abuse, sexual assault or rape has a high likelihood of struggling with symptoms of post-traumatic stress syndrome and/or depression.
 Both conditions often lead individuals to use drugs or alcohol as a means to cope.
 This pattern then potentially leads to the development of tolerance and then full-blown addiction.

 Discussion and Conclusion

 Nearly every person in contact with an addict is impacted in some way.